dylan-lang/website/source/news/index.rst

     This essay explores Dylan from the perspective of a programmer used to traditional procedural languages, such as Pascal or C.

+`Dylan Web in 60 Seconds <http://carlgay.wordpress.com/2010/09/03/dylan-web-in-60-seconds/>`_ by Carl Gay.

+    A series of posts on how to do web programming in Dylan.

 .. raw:: html

       </div>